 3. The third lesson is the full 3-hour lesson.
 During the first hour, the students groom and tack their assigned horses always under the supervision of an instructor or advanced student/mentor, the second hour is full of groundwork and riding, while the third hour is untacking, grooming, putting the horse out, and cleaning the tack and learning how to close up the barn.

-Please call or visit Keev Farm at http://www.keevfarm.com for the availability of programs for much younger students if there is not room in our own Young Riders Program.
-They have incredible programs for for students who may not have the time available for our program.
+Please call or visit Keev Farm at http://www.keevfarm.com for the availability of programs for much younger students They have incredible programs for students who may not have the time available for our program.

 WEIGHT LIMITS FOR OUR STUDENTS

-Most of our horses are 15 hands two inches or less.
+Most of our horses are 15.2 hands or less.
 Because of the fact that we use smaller horses, we cannot take students who weigh more than 230 lbs.

 HELMETS AND BOOTS

-We provide hard helmets for the first four lessons.
-After that, we ask that you buy your own helmet and make sure that your name is in it.
-Tack Room Too on Lee street in Tumwater can help fit the perfect helmet.
+We provide helmets for the first four lessons.
+After that, we ask that you buy your own helmet and make sure that your name is written in or on it.
+Tack Room Too on Lee Street in Tumwater can help fit the perfect helmet.
+Horse Tack & Horse Supplies - Tack Room Too

 Please wear boots with a heel.
-We do not work around horses in tennis shoes, school shoes or anything other than either English or Western type boots.
-Boots do not need to be expensive but they do need to have a heel.
-Often students outgrow boots and they can be found in our "back room" of items to be given away or sold.
+We do not work around horses in tennis shoes, school shoes or anything other than either English or Western boots.
+Boots do not need to be expensive, but they do need to have a heel.
+Often students outgrow boots, and they can be found in our "back room" of items to be given away or sold.